 Penny Loves Wade, Wade Loves Penny grabbed me from the very first sentences.
 I wanted to see how Penny made a go of it on the farm, when Wade figured out what Norman was up to and how he made it back again.
 Both are intensely likeable, unique characters, struggling to navigate life after a huge change.
 I loved Penny’s creativity and perseverance, her ability to tackle everything from building a wire horse gate to teaching recalcitrant high schoolers.

-Woodward’s novel spans the province of BC.
-The ranch sits in northern Alberta, in a small town where everyone knows everyone and Penny’s debts are the subject of cafe conversations.
+Woodward’s novel spans the province of British Columbia.
+The ranch sits in northern BC, in a small town where everyone knows everyone and Penny’s debts are the subject of cafe conversations.
 Wade’s trucking business takes him to Vancouver Island and the Okanagan and back again.
 Having driven some of those highways, I found it interesting to read about them from a trucker’s perspective of gearing down on the hills or creeping along the windy sections.